REI Co-op Stormhenge Down Hybrid

 4.7

-REI Co-op continues to impress us with their in-house line of products, and the Stormhenge Down Hybrid Jacket is one of their best.
-Updated last winter, the latest model features a combination of premium goose down and synthetic insulation (the past version only used down), a 2-layer waterproof shell with full seam sealing, and a clean design that wears well both outdoors and in the city.
-Aggressively priced at just $259, it’s a hard-to-beat value and one of the more versatile winter jackets on the market.
+REI Co-op continues to impress us with their in-house line of products, and the Stormhenge 850 Down Hybrid Jacket is one of their best.
+Highlights include a combination of premium goose down and synthetic insulation, a 2-layer waterproof shell with full seam sealing, and a clean design that wears well both outdoors and in the city.
+Aggressively priced at just $279, it’s a hard-to-beat value and one of the more versatile winter jackets on the market.
 Below we break down our experiences with the Stormhenge.
 To see how it stacks up to the competition, see our articles on the best winter jackets and best down jackets.

 Table of Contents